mendersoftware/mender-docs/03.Client-installation/05.Use-an-updatemodule/docs.md

 The Update Modules are just executable files in _/usr/share/mender/modules/v3_ directory on the device (v3 is the current version of the protocol).
-The Mender client executes them with defined set of parameters to [perform the update](link-to-page-with-state-machine-of-update-modules).
+The Mender client executes them with a defined set of parameters to [perform the update](../../03.Devices/10.Update-Modules/docs.md#The-state-machine-workflow).
-All update modules originate from the artifacts of [special payload and type](link-to-how-to-create-an-update-module-artifact).
+All update modules originate from the artifacts of [a special payload and type](../../03.Devices/10.Update-Modules/#Create-an-Artifact-with-a-payload-for-the-new-Update-Module).

 The role of the client ends with the execution of the update module in a correct moment, and with the correct arguments; the rest depends